prash5t/Kpop-Chat/README.md

 # Kpop Chat

-Mobile app that connects user with virtual friends to chat about Kpop related stuffs and share common interests.
+To say: Mobile app that connects user with virtual friends to chat about Kpop related stuffs and share common interests.
+Basically: Just another useless piece of crap to push to GooglePlay and pull some ad revenue using popular Google Trends Topic.
+Thanks to Googly Googly

 ##### Used services: